Machine Explanations and Human Understanding: A Theoretical Framework of Human Understanding

-Next, we analyze human local understanding ($\humany, \humanyhat, \humanu$ on the right of \figref{fig:local_relation}).
-Without extra assumptions, the causal direction between $\humany, \humanyhat, \humanu$ is unclear, because their generation process is controlled by the human brain, a black box.
+\para{A new $\given$ operator.} Without extra assumptions, the causal direction between $\humany, \humanyhat, \humanu$ is unclear.
 We visualize this ambiguity by connecting nodes with undirected dashed links in \figref{fig:decision_tree}(a) as the base diagram.

-The base diagram is not useful in its current state; in order to use the diagram to reason about human understanding, we need \textit{realizations} of the base diagram where dashed links are replaced by solid, directional links.
-No realization is universally correct, and each realization requires certain assumptions or interventions, which we refer to as {\em conditions}.
+This base diagram is not useful in its current state; in order to use the diagram to reason about human understanding, we need \textit{realizations} of the base diagram where dashed links are replaced by solid, directional links.

+To disambiguate the dashed links in the base diagram, we need to articulate how assumptions and interventions can affect human understanding, i.e., $\humany, \humanyhat, \humanu$ and their corresponding local variables $Y, \yhat, \error$.
+Thus, we introduce a new operator, $\given$, to capture interventions on nodes and edges in causal diagrams.
+When $\given$ is applied to a \foundation variable, that information becomes available to the human.
+For example, $\given(\yhat)$ means that the human can see the model prediction $\yhat$.
+This operation draws an equivalence between the \foundation variable and the human approximated counterpart, i.e., $\humanyhat=\yhat$.
+That is, $\given(\yhat)$ adds a link from $\yhat$ to $\humanyhat$ and removes all other edges going into $\humanyhat$, effectively disambiguating the relation between $\humanyhat$, $\humany$ and $\humanu$ (\figref{fig:decision_tree}(f)).

+We introduce the new \given operator.
+As opposed to the standard \textit{do} operator, the \given operator can change the causal diagram as we reason about human understanding, including adding new edges and disambiguating dashed links.
+Notation-wise, $\given$ allows us to specify the condition for human approximations; e.g., $\humany_{\given(\yhat)}$ denotes the human local understanding of $Y$ given predicted label $\yhat$.
+As a result, $\given$ provides strong flexibility in updating causal diagrams, and we believe that this flexibility provides an important first step to have a rigorous discussion on human understanding.